- Campfire Recipe: Easy Dutch Oven Garlic Rolls

 Big Bend National Park is located just north of the Mexico border in Texas, between San Antonio and El Paso.
 The park contains the gorgeous Rio Grande river canyon pictured blow.

 The nice thing about considering Big Bend National Park as a winter camping destination is that it's a nice warm-up to more extreme iterations of winter camping.
-January, the coldest month at Big Bend, still has an average high temperature of 60 degrees Fahrenheit with an average low of 35.
+January, the coldest month at Big Bend, still has an average high temperature of 60 degrees Fahrenheit with an average low of 35 and you might require to stay in tents only at night.
+If you are planning to go as a group, try always to get an 8 person or more tent and if you already have one, then these are perfect.
+As these are huge, thus they allow you more space to crawl around and this will also make the process of sleeping much more comfortable.
 Those temperatures are still extreme and require full winter camping preparation, but it's quite a bit more pleasant than trying to negotiate a winter camping experience where the high temperature never goes above freezing.

 There are four campgrounds in Big Bend, many of them located nearby restaurants and convenience stores.
 Backpacking and bird-watching are two popular activities in the park.